What is Revision Rhinoplasty?

 Resuming Activities

-You can return to work or school within one to two weeks after surgery.
-However, you should avoid activities that may increase your heart rate or blood pressure for at least two weeks after surgery.
-Similarly, you can gradually resume light exercise after two weeks but avoid contact sports or activities that may cause trauma to your nose for at least six weeks.
+You may return to work or school ten to fourteen days after surgery.
+However, you should avoid activities that increase your heart rate and blood pressure at least two weeks after surgery.
+Additionally, you should stick to an easy-to-chew diet two weeks after surgery, as excessive chewing causes movement of the facial muscles and may interfere with bone healing.

 Sanctuary Plastic Surgery